Kennexcorp/questions_app/README.md

 3. run mvn clean install

-4. run mvm --projects backend spring-boot:run
+4. run mvn --projects backend spring-boot:run

 this will start the development server on port 8080.